 - Your kids are totally cute, but they can’t be on your profile picture unless you are in the photo, too.

 - Absolutely no nudity or pornography.
-Of course.

 - No photos of any type of illegal activity.
 That means no pictures of drug usage or abusive and obscene behavior.